 On the stairway leading toward the Great Meteoron Monastery, we glimpsed thousands of caterpillars rappelling down from the trees, building chrysalises.
 It seemed fitting that the insects swung on silk cords, not far from where monks once rode up to the monastery in a rope basket.

 Several caterpillars tried to stow away with us during the hike down to the village of Kastraki.
 On the way back, we saw the ruins of monasteries that once graced the tops of the boulders.
 We even saw two adventure seekers climbing the rugged rocks.

-George gave us the option of touring some of the monasteries’ interiors, but we decided to save the interiors for the next day.
-We wove down a well-shaded trail back to our home away from home, on paths covered by twisted roots, and an occasional glimpse of the majestic monasteries now overhead.
+George gave us the option of touring some of the monasteries’ interiors, but we decided to save them for the next day.
+We then wove our way down a well-shaded trail back to our home away from home, on paths covered by twisted roots.
+Occasionally, we caught a glimpse of the majestic monasteries, which were now high above us.

 Where in the World?

 - Meteora is about 4 hours northwest of Athens.
 To get there, we traveled by bus from Skopje, North Macedonia.
 (We departed Skopje before sunrise, then journeyed to Thessaloniki, Trikala, and Kalambaka, all in one day.
 We bought separate bus tickets for each leg of the journey.)